NBJIN/Mason-Dev/README.md

 ### c) Contact Us Page

 Header Section -
-Again as per the home page the specifications page has the same layout of logo and navigationl bar in the  same color and which is reponsive acorss desktop, tablet and mobile.
+Again as per the home page the specifications page has the same layout of the logo and navigationl bar in the  same color and is reponsive accross desktop, tablet and mobile.

 Main Body -
 The main body of this page contains a call to action form.
-Here the user can choose a viewing time, property of interest and submit their name, email and message by clicking on the "Submit Your Details" button.
+Here the user can choose a viewing time, property of interest and submit their name, email and message by clicking on the "Submit" button.
 ![image](https://github.com/NBJIN/Mason-Dev/assets/106515976/d793a27b-9057-4840-9190-5dfeefad0474)